Great Denver Restaurants for Kids

-Don't be led astray by the name - sure, you'll be tempted by the vast array of exotic cheesecakes on display, but the Cheesecake Factory's encyclopedic menu and enormous portions of pre-dessert foods just might have you taking the cheesecake home in a take-out box.
+Don't be led astray by the name.
+Sure, you'll be tempted by the vast array of exotic cheesecakes on display, but the Cheesecake Factory at the Tabor Center's encyclopedic menu and enormous portions of pre-dessert foods just might have you taking the cheesecake home in a take-out box.
 You can order just about anything here — from pad Thai to gooey pizza to shrimp tacos to a sophisticated steak.
 It's a great place for picky eaters and features a nice patio from which to people-watch those 16th-street strollers while you indulge.

 Dave and Buster's

 What kid wouldn't love 48,000 square feet of action-packed fun and games?
 Dave & Buster's features pocket billiard tables, shuffleboard, golf simulator, a "million-dollar midway" full of arcade games, virtual world digital theme environment, skeeball, a huge menu and a prize room to redeem game coupons.
 Head over here when the natives are restless and you're craving some loud music, lots of lights and people-watching galore - Dave & Buster's is not for the timid!